demergent-labs/open_value_sharing/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-TODO should we explain logging etc?
-Should we explain what the implementation should do about logging, about providing stats etc?

-TODO do we need to explain supply/demand, prices, common concerns?

-TODO do we need to explain how implementations vs spec works?

-TODO should we have a prior art section?

 TODO should we link to the Azle implementation?

-TODO should we explain that we're using WIT?